Pizza Logo Ideas:

 The icon of a red pizza with melting cheese dripping down does a great job at telling customers what kind of pizzas you serve.
 The thick, almost bulging, Luckiest Guy typeface is suggestive of a pizza bursting with flavor and cheese, making it an excellent choice for a pizza logo.

 Attractive and bold, this logo uses DM Serif Text, a typeface known for its sharp and slightly classical characters, to create a logo with authority.
-The black text elegantly matches the focal point of the design, a large red pizza peel, which makes a recognizable and aesthetically pleasing icon.
+The black text elegantly matches the focal point of the design, a large red pizza board, which makes a recognizable and aesthetically pleasing icon.

 This logo's yellow pizza icon and bold maroon Chela One typeface, with its thick and curvy lettering, convey a homely and welcoming feel.
 The heart-shaped pizza with one slice slightly removed suggests that these pizzas are made with love or that anyone who tries them will love them.